mulinShi/DA-Gender/README.md

           --eval_type [Which groups of data for bias evaluation (val/test/whole set)]
 ```

-# bias and over-debiasing evaluation
+# Bias and Over-Debiasing Evaluation
 For each model, there is a notebook that shows the bias and over-debiasing evaluation results before and after debiased by SD.
 Or you can run evaluation by the .py file.
 Again, we took BERT as an example: